tburakdirlik1/newprogramminglanguage/README.md

                                                             Aim
   Ghost  progrramming language is based on Java language.
 Main aim of the Ghost is facilitate the syntax of java and code writing.
-That's why many many reserved words defined again as abbreviated.
-But this language is imperarive so not oop base.
-We can use this language for mathematical calculations, textual operaitons.
+That's why many reserved words defined again as abbreviated.
+But this language is imperative so not based on oop.
+We can use this language for mathematical calculations basic textual operations.

   Reserved words:
         JAVA           GHOST